microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 8. Select "Import TMP essentials" button.
 "TMP Essentials" refers to TextMeshPro plugin, which some of the MRTK examples use for improved text rendering.

 9. Close the TMPPro dialog.
-After this you need to reload Unity, so close unity and re-open unity, then open your project and go back to the scene
+After this you need to reload Unity, so close unity and re-open unity, then open your project and go back to the scene.

 Finally, press the play button to start the scene and explore the scene!
 You can use simulated hands to interact in editor.
 Press WASD keys to fly around the scene.
 Press and hold right mouse to look around.
-Press and hold space to turn on right hand.
-Try pressing buttons using either the far hand ray or near interaction by moving the hand.
+Press and hold space bar to use a simulated hand.

 There's quite a bit to explore in this scene, have fun!
 Learn more about the components in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).
-Read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.
+You can also read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn more about in-editor hand input simulation in MRTK.

 Congratulations, you just used your first MRTK scene.
 Now onto creating your own stuff...